Jopp-gh/Obsidian-Dune84/README.md

 This theme offers many features to organize your documents with reworked notes, callouts, custom tables.
 Stilistic elements for poetry and various decorations add a particular touch to your documents, pictures are customizable in a variety of ways.

-Printing (**Export as PDF**) includes all features added by this theme, dark themes preserve their overall color scheme, save for dark backgrounds which will be printed in white.
+Printing (**Export as PDF**) keeps your overall color scheme, except for dark themed backgrounds, which will be replaced with white backgrounds.
 **Slide** is a core plugin of Obsidian to create slideshows on-the-fly.
 Now Slides' interface is bigger, less cluttered and includes as well all features added by this theme

-Particular attention has got the **phone interface**, its overall look is more compact and most features implemented for the desktop version work technically speaking, for the phone version, too.
+Particular attention has got the **phone interface**, its overall look is more compact and most features implemented for the desktop version work technically speaking, on the phone version, too.
-Your notes will have more breath, better and bigger buttons aid spot quickely relevant buttons and therefore improved your flow.
+Your notes will have more breath, better and bigger buttons aid you to spot quickely relevant buttons and therefore keep you in flow.

 My main goal for **Dune** was to get a clean, clutter-free experience and so most buttons are semi-hidden by default (desktop).
 With **Style Settings** installed, you can re-enable buttons and tabs if you prefer Obsidians default interface.

 ### Required